SoodShaurya/TrAIde/README.md

 ### frontend
 - webUI
 - cards for each symbol and search bar
+- comparison of past mean sentiment by day and past stock price by day

 #### low priority
 - write a model for sentiment analysis dedicated to market terms